No matter the event, whether tragedy or triumph, we look for connections. “I was born and grew up there!”

 I’ve also been in the city on several vacations, and like many people who do, declared, after eating in Little Italy or going to Fenway or strolling the Charles, “Oh yeah, I could live here.”
 I still know people who do.

-The revulsion (or the joy) is always intensified, we feel we have a greater involvement and stake in the matter, when we are somehow connected to an intense event, of the kind that has a whole nation on edge, remotes in hand or thumbs on the cursor, obsessively clicking to find a different image, a fresh insight, a new bit of inside info into the background of the perpetrators or the fate of the victims.
+The revulsion (or joy) is always intensified, we feel we have a greater involvement and stake in the matter, when we are somehow connected to an event that has a whole nation on edge, remotes in hand or thumbs on the cursor, obsessively clicking to find a different image, a fresh insight, a new bit of inside info into the background of the perpetrators or the fate of the victims.

 Amazon returns 8,035 results when one types the word “forgiveness” into the books search bar.
 I am making an informed guess that I needn’t go through all the descriptions and reviews to surmise that virtually every one of them revolves around a similar basic theme: the moral, psychological and spiritual necessity of forgiving those who have wronged us.
 The authors talk of “moving on,” “letting go,” no longer being in the grip of anger and resentment about the transgression, with a black hole where the bright light of compassion and understanding should be.